-The Carmichael function is an important theory in the field of Cryptography, as it forms the proof the basis for RSA encryption.
-Here we’ll take a look at what the function is exactly, and then how the function will operate for various inputs.
+The Carmichael function is an important part of number theory.
+It forms the basis of RSA encryption.
+We’ll take a look at what the function is exactly, and how we can solve it for various categories of input.

 What is the Carmichael Function?